 The Laurel Falls Trail was built in 1932 to provide fire crews with access to the Cove Mountain area in the event of a forest fire.
 By the early 1960s, however, Laurel Falls had become a popular hiking destination for visitors, and erosion was beginning to take a toll on the trail.
 As part of the 1963 Accelerated Works Projects grant to the Department of Interior, the Laurel Falls Trail was paved in order to halt problems with erosion.

 As in decades past, you'll still find a lot of families with young children on this popular trail.
 If you do plan to hike with young children, I highly suggest keeping a close eye on them at all times as the trail passes next to some very steep drop-offs, especially as you get closer to the falls.

 Roundtrip, the hike to Laurel Falls and back is 2.3 miles.
 Hikers will climb roughly 314 feet in elevation before arriving at the 80-foot waterfall.
 The hike is well worth it though - Laurel Falls is very photogenic!

 The waterfall consists of an upper and a lower section, divided by a walkway which crosses the stream (Laurel Branch) at the base of the upper falls.
 The falls receives its name from the mountain laurel that blooms along the trail and near the falls in May.

 If you wish to go home with some great photographs of the waterfall you may want to consider planning your hike for early in the morning, or late in the day.
 The shade provided by the surrounding mountains will produce a much better picture.

-After taking in the waterfall, and you still have plenty of energy left in your legs, you will have the option of continuing along the Laurel Falls Trail for another 2.7 miles to the old fire tower atop Cove Mountain.
+After soaking in the sights at the waterfall, and if you still have plenty of energy left in your legs, you'll have the option of continuing along the Laurel Falls Trail for another 2.7 miles to visit the old fire tower atop Cove Mountain.